ros2/design/articles/ros2_dds_security.md

 #### Directory tree of all security files

-RCL supports finding security files in one directory that is inside the reserved `contexts` subfolder, within the root keystore, corresponding to the fully-qualified path of every context.
+RCL supports finding security files in one directory that is inside the reserved `enclaves` subfolder, within the root keystore, corresponding to the fully-qualified path of every enclave.
-For example, for the `/front/camera` context, the directory structure would look like:
+For example, for the `/front/camera` enclave, the directory structure would look like:

     <root>
-    ├── contexts
+    ├── enclaves
     │   └── front
     │       └── camera
     │           ├── cert.pem